 1978 - Present Day

 In 1978, Col Kehoe retired from the Regiment and the name was changed to His Majesty's Tenth Regiment of Foot in America under the command of Lieut.-Colonel Richard Calandrella.
 Although with a slightly differnt name, the Tenth Foot still adheres to the strict standards estalished by Colonel Kehoe when the original Regiment was formed in 1968.
-Currently, the 10th Regiment consists of 3 companies of uniformed soldiers: Grenadiers, Light Infantry, & Battalion; a company of Music; and a Corps of Civillian Volunteers.
+Currently, the 10th Regiment consists of 3 companies of uniformed soldiers: Grenadiers, Light Infantry, & Colonel's (Battalion); a company of Music; and a Corps of Civillian Volunteers.
 (See the Regimental Structure page for a desription of each.)
 The Regiment still measures its growth, progress and appearance to the standards of April 19, 1775 as this is always the first day on the field at Lexington Green and Concord's North Bridge.
-In the more than 30 years since Col Kehoe's retirement, the Regiment has contiuned to update and refine our uniforms, accoutrements, and drill as new information becomes available in accordance with the high standards for accuracy set by Col Kehoe.

 Col. Vincent Kehoe (far left) returns for Battle Road 2000.